seanlane/seanlane.github.io/content/other/index.md

 ### Currently Reading

 * The Rust Programming Language by Klabink & Nichols
+* East of Eden by John Steinbeck

 ### Pending List

 Not in any given order, nor guaranteed to read.

+* The Caine Mutiny by Herman Wouk
+* The Prosperity Paradox by Clayton Christensen
 * Billion Dollar Whale by Tom Wright and Bradley Hope
 * Human Error by James Reason
 * The Pentagon Wars by Col. James Burton